Kevinsebmat/CryptoTrack/README.md

 # CryptoTrack

-A website that fetches data from api to show user constantly updated information on the top crypto coins.
+A website that fetches data from api to show users constantly updated information on the top crypto coins.

+* Search functionality that uses hook to constantly refresh and search as letters are typed.

-Information includes price, % price change, total market cap and much more.
+* Information includes price, % price change, total market cap, and volume changes.